Equipartition of a segment: Reduction to the lemma on multivalued functions

-The proof follows the argument in \cite{aak2018} and we are going to present it here.
 First, we pass from single-valued functions to multi-valued functions.
 After rescaling we may assume that $f$ in the statement of the theorem takes values in $(-1,1)$.
+Let the \emph{cylinder} be the set $\mathcal I\times [-1,1]$.